ninahonyango/Packet-Capture-Analysis/README.md

 📌 Here is why Hydra session took long to finish:

-When demonstrating brute force attacks for educational or portfolio purposes, using the full rockyou.txt wordlist can be time-consuming and unnecessary.
+When demonstrating brute force attacks for educational purposes, using the full rockyou.txt wordlist can be time-consuming and unnecessary.

 The ```rockyou.txt``` is classic, but very huge.
 It has 14+ million passwords, and Hydra will go through each one unless it finds a match then it stops, or you stop it manually ```(ctrl + c)```